 What better time than Halloween is there to be creative in the garden?
 I decided to take a stab at my very first miniature garden design to celebrate the spookiest eve with skeletons, tombstones, and (of course) a miniature pumpkin patch!

-I’ve been wanting to take a stab at mini gardening ever since I read Janit Calvo’s amazing book, Gardening in Miniature.
+I’ve been wanting to try mini gardening ever since I read Janit Calvo’s amazing book Gardening in Miniature.
 I am lucky enough to call Janit a friend, so after she wrote this fantastic tutorial on how to make a miniature garden patio for Garden Therapy, she also sent me a Halloween mini garden kit containing skeletons, pumpkins, tombstones, gravel, and even straw!